Building the Confirmation Endpoint

 Setting ActualDeliveryDate enables the on-time calculation in the GET endpoint.
 The UpdatedAt timestamp records when the parcel entity was last modified.

-All three modifications (confirmation, tracking event, parcel update) are saved in a single call:
+All three modifications (confirmation, tracking event, parcel update) are saved in a single call, and the result is mapped to a DTO:

 EF Core wraps all pending changes in a database transaction.
 Either all three writes succeed, or none of them are applied.
 This guarantees transactional consistency without explicit transaction management code.

-Here is the full endpoint with all steps combined:
+Here is the full DeliveryConfirmationService.CreateAsync method with all steps combined:

 Testing the Endpoint